Pagure/pagure/doc/configuration.rst

   the configuration options starting with ``OIDC_`` (see below) to be provided.

 * ``local`` causes pagure to use the local pagure database for user management.
+  User registration can be disabled with the ALLOW_USER_REGISTRATION configuration key.

 Defaults to: ``local``.